Pierre Andrew Rinfret: Biography

 Rinfret was born in Montreal, Canada.
 His father and the entire family emigrated to the United States from Canada on November 12, 1929.

 "We emigrated here because my father had gone bankrupt in his fur business.
 In Canada that was the ultimate disgrace and he was forced out, socially.
 He did not know a depression was coming in the U.S. and no one else did either.
 And so he thought he would have a new start.
 Little did he know what was ahead.
 He and all of us had gone from the frying pan into the fire!"

 A self-made man, he studied electrical engineering at the University of Maine, and was then drafted into the Army in 1944, where he served General George S. Patton in France and received the Bronze Star.
-Upon his return he received a MBA from New York University, and spent two years in France as a Fulbright Scholar.
+Upon his return he received an MBA from New York University, and spent two years in France as a Fulbright Scholar.

 Working in the finance industry, he rose to become chairman of Lionel D. Edie in 1965 before forming his own firm.
 Rinfret served as an economic adviser to Presidents John F. Kennedy, Lyndon Johnson, and Richard Nixon.
 In 1972, he was a Nixon campaign spokesman, and Nixon offered him a position on the Council of Economic Advisers and later considered him for a cabinet post.

 He considered himself a professional financial analyst, first and foremost.

 "I am the most proud of ... my 45 years of being a professional analyst of the U.S. and the world.
 I was always an iconoclast, an icon breaker.
 I never was afraid to think for myself.
 More often than not I went against the trend and the accepted wisdom.
 It got me into trouble quite frequently but my entire career was built on it ..."

 1990 Run for Governor of New York

-The Manhattan millionaire—by now styling himself as "Pete" Rinfret—agreed to become the Republican candidate in the 1990 gubernatorial election against Mario Cuomo at the request of former Tresury Secretary William Simon and state Senator Roy Goodman.
+The Manhattan millionaire—by now styling himself as "Pete" Rinfret—agreed to become the Republican candidate in the 1990 gubernatorial election against Mario Cuomo at the request of former Treasury Secretary William Simon and state Senator Roy Goodman.
 Rinfret suffered when the Conservative Party of New York declined to cross endorse him and instead gave their support to Dr. Herbert London.
 Rinfret also contended that the Republican party gave him little or no support, and that there were several key members of the Republican party that was privately supporting London and the Conservatives.
 Mr. Cuomo went on to win the election with 53 percent, Mr. Rinfret 22 percent and the Conservative candidate, Herbert London, 21 percent.
 Had Mr. London won a larger percentage the Republican party would have lost the second line of New York State election ballots to the Conservatives.

 Pierre considered his run for governor as a moral victory.